“The quality of the pupils’ academic and other achievements is excellent.”

-Reception, Class 1 and Class 2 girls build on the firm foundations established in Nursery and Transition (the Early Years Foundation Stage).
-Well qualified, experienced teachers support and nurture the children, helping them to consolidate their emerging skills and understanding, and leading them towards becoming confident, more independent learners.
+Reception, Class 1 and Class 2 girls build on the firm foundations established in Kindergarten (the Early Years Foundation Stage).
+Well-qualified, experienced teachers support and nurture the children, helping them to consolidate their emerging skills and understanding, and leading them towards becoming confident, more independent learners.
 They are encouraged to do their best and to enjoy working and playing together in a happy environment where every contribution is valued.
 Classrooms are bright, cheerful and stimulating and the girls begin a varied curriculum with staff with whom they are familiar.
 Classroom Assistants work within each class.

 Children in the Early Years and Junior departments sing and read poems about birds in front of a school and family audience Read more ….